 Turmeric (Haldi) - Curucuma Longa: Turmeric is mainly used to ensure a glowing, bright skin.
-Turmeric face masks are extensively available for their skin-friendly treatment that prevents bacterial infection.
-Turmeric pastes cure pigmentation, maintain the pH factor and are applied on the neck, face and over-all body to enhance the complexion and brightness of skin.
+Turmeric facemasks are extensively available for their skin-friendly treatment that prevents bacterial infection.
+Turmeric pastes are beneficial for pigmentation, restore pH balance and can be used on face and body to enhance the complexion and brightness of skin.
 White Sandalwood (Chandan) - Santalum Album: The external application of chandan is through oil, powder and paste derived from the herb.
 The aromatic essence of chandan has made it a favourite of the beauty industry.
 It possesses various soothing qualities that effectively work to improve skin ailments and alleviate allergies.
-Herbal face masks and scrubs made from sandalwood powder cleanse the skin thoroughly and bring a healthy glow to it.
-Chandan has cooling properties.
+Herbal facemasks and scrubs made from sandalwood powder effectively cleanse and cool the skin.

-Red Sandalwood (Rakta Chandana) - Pterocarpus santalinus: Red sandalwood powder which has antiseptic properties and hence, it is used for healing wounds.
-It is also calming and cooling.
-Red Sandalwood is used in face tonics, creams and lotions.
+Red Sandalwood (Rakta Chandana) - Pterocarpus santalinus: Red sandalwood powder is used for facial tonics, creams and lotions.
+It has antiseptic properties and is used for healing wounds and also has calming and cooling properties.

-Neem - Azadirachta indica: This herb is used as a skin cleanser, acne, psoriasis and eczema and to treat common hair problems like dandruff.
+Neem - Azadirachta indica: This herb is used as a skin cleanser for acne, psoriasis and eczema-inflicted skins and to treat common hair problems like dandruff.

 Basil (tulsi) - Ocimum sanctum: Effective against scars and blemishes.
-Basil leaves contains many health benefits such as eugenol, citronellol, linalool, citral, limonene and terpineol.
+Basil leaves contain many health benefits such as eugenol, citronellol, linalool, citral, limonene and terpineol.
 These compounds are known to have anti-inflammatory and anti-bacterial properties.
 The Basil herb contains exceptionally high levels of beta-carotene, vitamin A, cryptoxanthin, lutein and zea-xanthin.
-These compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging.
+These compounds help act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in ageing.

-Aloe Vera: Aloe Vera is used in many skin care formulations.
-It heals skin irritations and scars.
+Aloe Vera: This is used in many skincare formulations.
+It is beneficial for skin irritations and scars.
 The primal effect of this herb comes from its soothing properties.

-By Yasmin Sadikot, Founder, OmVeda International.
+Yasmin Sadikot is the founder of OmVeda International Pty Ltd, a pioneer company, whose formulas are based on strict Ayurvedic principles.
+OmVeda offers an extensive treatment menu for all skin conditions and a comprehensive retail line.
+Full training is available with opening orders.
 For more information please visit www.omveda.com.au or call 1 300 662 383.